 - For Enable multi-core rendering for playback, change the value to FALSE; for Disable multi-core rendering, set the value to TRUE.
 Then click Apply and OK.

 Restart Vegas Pro to make sure the changes are saved, then check if your problem still persists.
-If this doesn’t seem to help, we have one more fix below that you can try.
+If this doesn’t seem to help, try the next fix.

 - Right-click on your taskbar, then click Task Manager.